An alarming state of affairs

 As Marc Dufumier said in 2014, the problem of world hunger is not one of quantity, but one of unequal distribution and waste.
 Of the four billion tons of food produced each year, one third is lost.
 In developed countries, waste is caused by final consumers; in developing countries, the production phase leads to waste due to inadequate storage facilities or inefficient distribution channels.
 Solutions to reduce losses in the North and to improve storage capacity in the South are being developed.
 But large global investments in fighting waste, improving food distribution and increasing humanitarian aid will fall short of the 2030 Zero Hunger Challenge set by the United Nations in 2015.
 For David Beasley, wars must be stopped.
 “If we could end the wars and the conflicts, I have no doubt we could achieve the Sustainable Development Goals.
 But at this stage, I don’t see it.”

-The opinions expressed on this blog are those of the authors and do not necessarily reflect the official position of their institutions or of AFD
+The opinions expressed on this website are those of the authors and do not necessarily reflect the official position of their institutions or of AFD